harigopal/logchange/README.md

 If you've just completed work on a feature, log it with:

-    $ logchange new "A cool new feature has been added" Created ./changes/20170521020858-a-cool-new-feature-has-been-added.yml`
+    $ logchange new "A cool new feature has been added" Created ./changelog/201705/21-a-cool-new-feature-has-been-added.yml`

-This will create a new timestamped `.yaml` file in the `changes` folder.
+This will create a new timestamped `.yaml` file in the `changelog` folder.
+By default, the `public` flag for all changes will be set to `true`.
+You can change this if you want to prevent it from appearing in the release log.

-You can also create a template `.yaml` file with:

-    $ logchange template

-This will create a change file with all the default keys used by Logchange.
+To alter the default template used, create a `changelog/template.yaml` file, and set custom keys in it:

+    # changelog/template.yaml

+    public: false
+    github_issue: Add a link to related Github issue, or delete this key.

+If present, this template will be merged into the output.

-To _release_ all new changes to the flat file, run:
+To _release_ all new _public_ changes to the flat file, run:

     $ logchange release [VERSION]

 You can preview what'll be added to `CHANGELOG.md` by running:

     $ logchange preview

+## Change template

+    ---
+    timestamp: 2017-05-21T06:45:08Z
+    title: The title for your change goes here.
+This string gets added to CHANGELOG.md upon release.
+    public: Defaults to 'true'.
+This means that the release command will add this change to CHANGELOG.md.
+Set to 'false' to prevent that.
+    additional_key_1: You can add any number of additional keys.
+Logchange will ignore these when writing CHANGELOG.md.
+Parsing / using these is up to you.

 ## Development